STIR/SHAKEN and Robocall Mitigation Database filing deadlines

 What if I’m signing my own calls for STIR/SHAKEN?

-Bandwidth International (formerly Voxbone) customers who are also approved STIR/SHAKEN service providers should contact their Account Manager or Customer Success Manager to migrate their accounts to the Bandwidth Dashboard in order to enable this service.
+Bandwidth International (formerly Voxbone) customers who are also approved STIR/SHAKEN service providers should contact their Account Manager or Customer Success Manager to migrate their accounts to the Bandwidth App in order to enable this service.

 Does Bandwidth provide the verification results on inbound traffic?